loadmill/loadmill-kafka-relay/README.md

   - `topic` (string): The Kafka topic to which the message will be produced.
   - `message` (string or object): The message to be produced.
 - Optional Parameters:
+  - `encode` (object, optional): Options for schema encoding.
+    - `subject` (string): The subject of the schema.
+    - `version` (number, optional): The version of the schema.
   - `ssl` (boolean, optional): Whether to use SSL for the Kafka brokers.
   - `sasl` (object, optional): SASL authentication credentials for the Kafka brokers.
     - `mechanism` (string): The SASL mechanism to use for authentication.
     - `username` (string): The username for authentication.
     - `password` (string): The password for authentication.

+Note: Using `encode` will only apply your encoding to the current message.
+It will not override the global encode (this is set via the [/registry/encode](#set-encode-schema) endpoint).

 Example Request:
 ```http